rougetimelord/image-avg-color/README.md

 # image-avg-color
-searches google for images, then downloads and sorts them by color
+searches google and tumblr for images, then downloads and tries to sort them by color

 ( super slow, get a coffee while you wait )